What’s your favourite thing about autumn? The amazing colours, the musty autumnal smell in the air or the crunch of fallen leaves underfoot?

 We often don’t think about these creatures of the underworld, but they are one of the most important parts of our ecosystem.
 It’s their job to tidy up the mess which autumn brings.

 If you spot some ivy, go and have a sniff.
 It’s not the most pleasant of scents but that punchy smell is heaven to the insects.
-The pollen and nectar produced by ivy is one of the last sources of these precious commodities before everything shuts down for winter so, in the autumn, ivy is often buzzing with life.
+The pollen and nectar produced by ivy is one of the last sources of these precious commodities before everything shuts down for winter.
+So in autumn ivy is often buzzing with life.

 Berries are a brilliant source of food through the winter months for small mammals such as wood mice and bank voles.
-These furry creatures need to stock up on food whilst it’s plentiful before the cold winter comes and store it in a secret place.
+These furry creatures need to stock up on food whilst it’s plentiful and store it in a secret place.

-Sometimes, if you peer into a small hole in the trunk of a tree, you might be lucky enough to spot one of these stashes, hidden away ready for that mid-winter feast.
+Sometimes, if you peer into a small hole in the trunk of a tree, you might be lucky enough to spot one of these stashes, hidden away ready for a midwinter feast.